 Want to know how to be more like Adenuga?

 I've got you.
 Behold, a convenient list of her most inspiring quotes and moments.
 You’re welcome.
-Tabatha Fireman/Getty Images Entertainment/Getty Images
+1 She's Self-Taught Tabatha Fireman/Getty Images Entertainment/Getty Images

 When Adenuga and Sian Anderson started their Rinse FM show